 In fact, mental health is the sum of a person’s emotions, connections, thoughts, feelings and the ability to solve problems and perceive the environment.
-Mental illness on the other hand, refers to a variety of disorders that affect these aspects of mental health similar to how flu affects a person’s physical well-being.
+Mental illness, on the other hand, refers to a variety of disorders that affect these aspects of mental health similar to how the flu affects a person’s physical well-being.

 Not all people suffer from mental illness.
-However, even people with good mental health may face symptoms associated with mental illness from time to time like stress, anxiety and loneliness.
+However, even people with good mental health may face symptoms associated with mental illness from time to time like stress, anxiety, and loneliness.
 This does not necessarily make them a mentally ill person.
 Good mental health is not about being happy and confident all the time but more about one’s ability to cope and still live life despite these occasional challenges.

 A misconception that paints people suffering from mental illness in a negative light is this perceived idea that they are threats to society.
-The American Psychological Association for instance, reports that only 7.5% of crimes are directly related to mental illness.
+The American Psychological Association, for instance, reports that only 7.5% of crimes are directly related to mental illness.
 Majority of crimes committed are still carried out by people who do not have mental health problems.